abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 that, the monastery functions beautifully.

-The Buddha based this entire path of liberation upon the experience of dissatisfaction, discomfort, stress, suffering—*dukkha.* Paying attention to details is a doorway though which we can learn what leads to dukkha and what doesn’t.
+The Buddha based this entire path of liberation upon the experience of dissatisfaction, discomfort, stress, suffering—*dukkha*.
+Paying attention to details is a doorway though which we can learn what leads to dukkha and what doesn’t.
 While it may seem like a small thing, this attention is essential if we’re to live our lives skillfully and in a